 CHIPBOARD & MDF

-Gesso may be used as a primer, if desired, as it will give good tooth and a clean bright surface to work on.
+Gesso may be used as a primer if desired, as it will give good tooth and a clean bright surface to work on.
 If using Matisse Background Colours, a sealer is not necessary except on the most porous of chipboards as these colours have a built-in sealer.
 After the work is complete, a coat of Polymer Gloss Varnish or Polymer Matt Varnish is recommended to protect the work.
-If the work is to be exposed to sun or rain or the item is a utility item which may require a hard and heat- resistant finish, a coat of MM11 Satin Varnish or MM19 Poly-U-Gloss Varnish would be recommended.
+If the work is to be exposed to sun or rain or the item is a utility item that may require a hard and heat-resistant finish, a coat of MM11 Satin Varnish or would be recommended.

 Derivan Fabric Fixative would be recommended.

 Non-ferrous metals such as copper, aluminium, brass, zinc (galvanised iron and tin) can be roughened up using sandpaper or a wire brush, cleaned of all oxidation, grease and oil, then painted with Matisse Colours.
 An undercoat of Polymer Gloss Varnish can be applied first for added adhesion.